Vakiyama/beth-stack/README.md

 Your server should be up at `localhost:3000` 🚀

+Elysia will autorefresh your browser whenever bun detects a change while running in dev mode, although it has only been tested on my machine.

 ## **Bun, Elysia, Turso, HTMX + Tailwind**

 For building small to mid scale applications with a pleasant DX.